Teamwork is changing, even more since the COVID-19 crisis, the world is going through.

 Soft skills are about your personality as a human being.
 It can be learned through books, relationships, or education.

 Three soft skills examples are multicultural teamwork, leadership, or communication.

 Hard skills for global teamwork

-At a time where technology is impacting all our society, from groundworkers to finance and nurses, there are multiple hard skills that modern companies have been able to gather to succeed at deploying their product or service on a global scale.
+At a time when technology is impacting all of our society, from groundworkers to finance and nurses, there are multiple hard skills that modern companies have been able to gather to succeed at deploying their products or service on a global scale.

 The first thing we see that makes a global organization successful is specialization.
-All the big players around the digital economy have been able to master at least one or two distributions' channel.
+All the big players in the digital economy have been able to master at least one or two distributions channel.